Philadelphia Experiment II: Plot

 The turning point in Germany's victory involved a futuristic aircraft, the Phoenix, which was used to drop atomic bombs on Washington, D.C. and other major targets on the East Coast.
 The United States and other Allied powers then surrendered to Nazi Germany.
-The Phoenix was subsequently destroyed in an explosion, and Friedrich Mahler, who took credit for building it, was ridiculed because he could not reproduce it.
+The Phoenix was subsequently destroyed in an explosion, and Mahler, who took credit for building it, was ridiculed because he could not reproduce it.
 The Phoenix was, in fact, the F-117 from Mailer's experiment, sent back in time with a nuclear payload; Mailer intended to send it to Ramstein Air Base in Germany, which succeeded, but also transferred the craft through time.
 Mahler found the plane and claimed credit for inventing it.

 Longstreet, the leader of the resistance group in the altered timeline, recruits David to go back in time and stop the Phoenix from being used; this is possible because David's previous time traveling has given his blood unique properties.
 Mailer – a Nazi administrator in the new timeline – has also developed the time travel technology and is aware of the Philadelphia Experiment and David's experience with it.
 The resistance attacks Mailer's base in an attempt to reach the machine, but David is captured and Mailer draws a vial of blood.
 David escapes and travels back in time, but Mailer soon follows.

 David and Mailer arrive in 1943 on the night before the Phoenix leaves on its mission.
 Mailer encounters his father and tries to explain who he is and what the fate of the Phoenix will be.
 His father states that he does not have a son.
 While they speak, David manages to destroy the aircraft.
 He attempts to escape through the time portal, but Mailer shoots and wounds him.
 Before Mailer can kill him, David shoots and kills Mahler, causing a time paradox that erases Mailer.
 David crawls into the portal and returns to a corrected 1993, meeting Ben at his Little League baseball game.
 He is bemused to discover that Jess is now the mother of one of Ben's teammates.